 A term that is actually used by doctors around this time of year due to the large number of injuries they see from people getting drunk and decorating their house.
 The two almost seem like they would go together; however, standing on a ladder while you are intoxicated is obviously dangerous.

+Don’t drink and decorate.
 If you decide to drink at home and decorate or take down decorations, be sure and save the lights on the roof or the start at the top of the Christmas tree until you’re sober again.

 Most causes of injury are preventable by simply using common sense.
 Don’t get on the ladder when you’ve been drinking.

 Another common injury around the holidays is a back strain.
 Picking up packages, cleaning up wrapping paper, stretching to put the star on top of the Christmas tree; the possibilities are endless.
 A simple tip is to stretch right after you wake up.
-Doing a few stretches will get you limber in the morning.

 Electric Shocks and Christmas Tree Fires